phildkim/Baseball/README.md

-##H2 CS08 DataStructure Final-Project
+CS08 DataStructure Final-Project

 Write a program that inputs a list of all MLB stadiums and MLB teams and stores this data in a suitable data structure (heap, tree, etc..).
 This data will allow baseball fans to plane their dream vacation.

-The initial souvenir list is a follows
+## H2The initial souvenir list is a follows

 a) Baseball cap $25.99